IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.5.md

 <p style="font-family: 'Gabriola', serif;">"But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."</p><p style="text-align: right; margin-top: -1.75em; margin-bottom: -0.75em;"> <em>Acts 1:8 (NKJV)</em></p>

-* Jesus promises the Spirit will empower witness - power for evangelism
+* Jesus promises the Spirit will empower witness - evangelism
-* Geographic expansion: Jerusalem → Judea → Samaria → ends of the earth
+* Geographic expansion: Jerusalem → Judea → Samaria → all earth
 * The book of Acts shows this pattern unfolding (Acts 2, 8, 10-11, 19)
-* The Spirit creates one unified church body across all ethnic boundaries
+* The Spirit creates one unified church body across all ethnicities
 * **JWs:** The Spirit empowered the early church, but modern witnessing is done through organizational training and door-to-door methods
 * **Illogical:** Jesus promises "you shall receive power when the Holy Spirit has come upon you."
-If the Spirit doesn't empower modern witness, then Jesus' promise failed.
-Either the Spirit still empowers evangelism, or the Great Commission is impossible
+If the Spirit doesn't empower modern witness, Jesus' promise failed and the Great Commission is impossible

 ---